chrisgahlert/gradle-dcompose-plugin/README.md

 For a complete documentation see the configuration options of the docker-java project: https://github.com/docker-java/docker-java#documentation

+Please also make sure, that the Project has the Maven Central Repository or a mirror added.
+This is needed to download the Docker Java Client dependencies.

 After applying the plugin you can start by defining containers:

 ## Use existing image